galenlim/hackthebox-htb-writeups/cascade.md

 cascadeLegacyPwd: clk0bjVldmE=
 ```

+We can decode the password as follows:

+`echo clk0bjVldmE= | base64 -d`

 Now that we have a set of credentials, it's time to try it out on other services.

 ## SMB Enumeration